 Special: Probation periods in fixed-term contracts

 If the contract includes a “probation” with the possibility of termination, it can be ended with a statutory notice period.
 This is usually two weeks, unless the contract provides a different, longer period.
-Since 1 August 2022, a new regulation4 required that any probationary period in a fixed-term contract must be proportionate to the contract’s duration and the type of work, but the law gives no concrete number.
-Courts and scholars therefore worked with a rule of thumb: no more than 25% of the fixed term (e.g., three months in a 12-month contract) – a limit the Federal Labor Court expressly rejected on 30 October 2025.5
+Since 1 August 2022, a new regulation required that any probationary period in a fixed-term contract must be proportionate to the contract’s duration and the type of work, but the law gives no concrete number.
+Courts and scholars therefore worked with a rule of thumb: no more than 25% of the fixed term (e.g., three months in a 12-month contract) – a limit the Federal Labor Court expressly rejected on 30 October 2025.3

 Claim to remove the time limit